r1zzrvk/r1zzrvk/README.md

 ## Frontend developer

 I have been programming for more than 3 years, using react, redux, typescript as my main development stack.
-I am currently engaged in different project, working in a outsource/outstuff company.
+I am currently engaged in different projects, working in a outsource/outstuff company.

-- 🌍 I'm currently based in Yerevan
-- ✉️ You can contact me at [https://t.me/r1zzrvk](mailto:https://t.me/r1zzrvk)
 - 🧠 I'm learning Module Federation, Vue and some other interesting technologies on my way
 - ⚡ In my spare time, I develop my own pet project and try using different libraries that are trending right now.
+- ✉️ You can contact me at [Telegram](mailto:https://t.me/r1zzrvk)

 ### Languages and libraries